 Hetty Gleave is “very well known in the area; practical, with a good range of knowledge and industry experience”.
 The Legal 500 2016

-“Very through, with a good specialist knowledge of heritage legislation”.
+“Very thorough, with a good specialist knowledge of heritage legislation”.
 The Legal 500 2015